 If your dog pulls like a freight train, you need someone with leash handling experience who uses proper equipment—a front-clip harness (like the Freedom Harness or Balance Harness) or a head halter (Gentle Leader, Halti)—not someone who'll let them drag them down the sidewalk on a flat collar.

-If your dog is fearful of strangers or other dogs, you need someone who understands threshold training: keeping your dog far enough from triggers that they can still think, then using counter-conditioning (pairing scary things with high-value treats) to build positive associations.
-The "Look at That" game—rewarding your dog for calmly noticing a trigger instead of reacting—is a specific technique experienced handlers know.
+If your dog is fearful of strangers or other dogs, you need someone who understands threshold training—keeping your dog far enough from triggers that they can still think, not flooding them with exposure.

 Knowledge of Canine Body Language